Lovecraft: A Biography: Criticisms and de Camp's responses

 The biography, a warts-and-all examination of the famous horror and science-fiction writer, was the first major independent biography of Lovecraft.
 De Camp's approach has been called frank and judicious by some, unflattering and unbalanced by others.
-For instance, de Camp criticized Lovecraft's resolutely non-commercial attitude to his writing, whereas Lovecraft deliberately maintained that the bulk of his writing was for his own amusement only, and that of his close friends.
+Lovecraft's attitude towards his writing was resolutely non-commercial: he never mastered touch typing or systematically searched for paying markets. de Camp felt that it was folly for Lovecraft to pretend to be a gentleman-amateur without the capital to fund his lifestyle, to which one reviewer replied that Lovecraft seemed happy to live in poverty writing for his own amusement and that of his close friends.

 De Camp himself considered some of the criticism of his book as expressed in reviews of the hardcover had merit, and accordingly altered the text in the paperback edition to take account of these criticisms.
 Altogether, de Camp cut about 13,000-16,000 "repetitions, digressions and speculative obiter dicta" from the paperback edition.
 On the requirement of the publisher he also "eliminated the notes section, bibliography and index," an excision he was reportedly unhappy about.